All around the world, Chinese people are cleaning their houses, shopping for new clothes, and queuing up at banks for crisp notes.

 New year paintings

 New year couplets are paired phrases, usually of five or seven Chinese characters expressing blessings, written on red paper in calligraphy.
 People usually hang the couplets on the side of their doors on new year’s eve to replace the ones from the year prior.
 On the center of the door, many households will have a red sign with the character 福, which means luck or blessing.
 The sign is often hung upside down because it’s thought to help luck arrive (“upside down” in Cantonese sounds like “arrival”).

 Beside couplets are “door gods,” symbols for blessings like health and fortune.
 The door gods are usually scowling or holding weapons to drive evil away.
-Some families, however, have opted for more modern symbols, such as the female and male cartoon figures of the zodiac for that year (in 2017, that’s the hen and the rooster).
+Some families, however, have opted for more modern symbols, such as the female and male cartoon figures of the zodiac for that year (in 2018, that’s the dog).